Christians-Concerned-for-the-Community/website-cccgainesville-org/README.md

 (HTML, CSS, JS, copies of images) produced by the build.
 There's no public admin console to hack into, no plugins, nothing but the site itself.

-## What is this based on?
+## What components did we use to build the site?

 We ended up rolling our own [base components](src/components/base) after trying a few different libraries, because we wanted to:
   * carefully evaluate and tune every accessibility feature
   * minimize the amount of javascript
-  * prefer semantic HTML and modern CSS features, if included in [Baseline Widely Available](https://web.dev/how-to-use-baseline)
+  * use semantic HTML and modern CSS features, if accessible and included in [Baseline Widely Available](https://web.dev/how-to-use-baseline)
   * limit our npm dependencies
   * not add any code without knowing precisely *why* it's needed.